Red Spots on Skin: 19 Common Causes & Treatments

 This file may contain unpleasant images that are not suitable for all audiences.

-What it looks like: Itchy blotches that may have a white spot in the middle with dry, red, flaky edges.
-They are more frequent in people under 30 or over 50.
-These blotches are not contagious, but they are linked to genetic factors.
-See what causes psoriasis and what other symptoms may emerge.
+What it looks like: Itchy patches that may have a white center with dry, red, flaky edges.
+They are more common in people under 30 or over 50 and are not contagious, but are related to genetic factors.
+Learn more about what causes psoriasis and what other symptoms can appear.

-Treatment: Application of creams and topical anti-inflammatories as prescribed by a dermatologist.
-Increasing sun exposure may also help to resolve skin changes.
-Diet plays an important role in the treatment of psoriasis. and you should aim to avoid fatty and processed food, and increase your intake of foods high in omega-3 and beta carotene.
+Diet also plays an important role in treating psoriasis, so you should avoid fatty and processed foods and increase your intake of foods rich in omega-3 and beta-carotene.

 12. Lupus